yuchaoY/CNND/README.md

 This implementation only support dataset with a format like `A.mat` and A should have two key like `data = A['data'] groundtruth = A['gt']/A['ground_truth']` to sotre data and labels respectively.

-Here are the datasets using in this implementation
+Here are the datasets using in this implementation:

 - Training data: [Salinas with 189 bands](http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)
 - Testing data: AVIRIS-I.mat, AVIRIS-II.mat